@threlte/extras

 import { T, useThrelte } from '@threlte/core'

-import { Grid, OrbitControls, Portal, TransformControls } from '@threlte/extras'
+import { Grid, OrbitControls, TransformControls } from '@threlte/extras'

 const { scene } = useThrelte()